kmercad7/Project_Deep_Learning_UPM/README.md

-  The models depend on the official `mamba_ssm` package (CUDA GPU required — needs `nvcc`

-  and a matching PyTorch CUDA build).
+  The models depend on the official `mamba_ssm` package (CUDA GPU required — needs `nvcc`nand a matching PyTorch CUDA build).
 On the cluster, inside your venv: